dlingley/equipment_agreement/README.md

 # equipment_agreement
-The purpose of this git repo is to demonstrate how to use Alma REST APIs, specifically the User API, to update user data.
+Demonstrate how to use Alma REST APIs, specifically the User API, to update user data.
 We accomplish this with a simple web form.

 # Requirements
 PHP 7.0+ with both libxml and libcurl extensions enabled.